Danny Pugh: Manchester United

 Pugh came through the youth ranks at Manchester United, signing as a professional on 18 July 2000.
 He made his first-team debut after coming on as a 75th-minute substitute for Ruud van Nistelrooy in a 5–2 win over Israeli side Maccabi Haifa in a UEFA Champions League group stage game at Old Trafford on 18 September 2002.
 He made his Premier League debut three days later, this time replacing Ryan Giggs with five minutes remaining of a 1–0 home victory over Tottenham Hotspur.
 He went on to make further appearances against Juventus and Deportivo de La Coruña in the second group stage of the Champions League.
 Having played five times in the 2002–03 season, he was given just two appearances by Alex Ferguson in the 2003–04 campaign.

 Leeds United

 In May 2004, Pugh was traded to derby rivals Leeds United in part-exchange for Alan Smith, becoming the first player signed by manager Kevin Blackwell.
 He scored his first goal in senior football on 10 August, as Leeds lost 2–1 at Gillingham in the Championship.
 He went on to score both of United's goals in a 2–2 draw at Crewe Alexandra on 18 September.
 He held down the left midfield position in a 4–4–2 formation for the first half of the 2004–05 season, before being switched to left-back after an injury to Stephen Crainey.
-However Pugh fell out of favour at Leeds after Blackwell's decision to switch to a 4–3–3 formation and he featured just 15 times in the 2005–06 campaign.
+However, Pugh fell out of favour at Leeds after Blackwell switched to a 4–3–3 formation, and he featured just 15 times in the 2005–06 campaign.